bcwaters/bcwaters/README.md

  Command-line OPENAI-api terminal(I use this everyday!) - [ai_cmd](https://github.com/bcwaters/grok_cmd)

  ### I am accepting employment invitations.
 Engaging and interesting projects only.
   - I will accept `contracted offers < 1 year` for cookie cutter enterprise code.
-Gotta pay for hosting and access LLM  somehow!
+Gotta pay for hosting and access to LLM  somehow!

 <!--
 **bcwaters/bcwaters** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.